How to Make a Cartoon

 The simplest technique for a first-time cartoonist is stop motion.
 In stop-motion cartoons, the objects (for example, clay figures) are moved step-by-step by the cartoonist.
 Each small increment is shot using a photo camera.
-Then the photos are imported into video editing software and placed one by one into a sequence of frames.
-When you play the resulting clip, you’ll experience the illusion that the objects are moving by themselves, just as they would if they were alive.
+Then the photos are imported into a cartoon creator app and placed one by one into a sequence of frames.
+When you play the resulting film, you’ll experience the illusion that the objects are moving by themselves, just as they would if they were alive.

 So, think about a plot for your cartoon and let’s get started!

 Follow the steps below to start creating your first cartoons!

 Prepare your clay on a work table, and make the figures and scenery for your cartoon.
 To keep your figures steady, sculpt them around wire skeletons.

 Place your camera on a tripod or a flat surface and start your shoot, making 2-3 frames of each action of the characters.
 The most important thing is to shoot from the same position for all frames.
 After the shooting is done, connect the camera to your computer and transfer your photos to the hard drive.

 Click Add Media Files and select the photos you want to use in your cartoon.
 The chosen images will be automatically added to the Timeline.